Petitions

 You can submit a petition in writing

-The following signature list must be used to sign a "qualified" petition, which is treated as an application by a member of the municipal council in the municipal council.
+The following signature list must be used to sign a "qualified" petition, which is treated as a request from a member of the Municipal council.

 How should a petition be formulated?